Book a Tour →

 Lunch at GOMA Restaurant or South Bank

 GOMA Restaurant does an excellent value lunch with a changing seasonal menu.
-Alternatively, grab a wood-fired pizza from the South Bank promenade restaurants or pick up takeaway from one of the weekend food stalls.
+Alternatively, grab wood-fired pizza from the South Bank promenade or takeaway from the weekend food stalls.
+The Queensland Performing Arts Centre (QPAC) is steps away if there's an afternoon show worth catching.

 1:30 PM